playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 ### Cmder {#cmder}

 [Cmder is an open-source terminal offering](https://github.com/cmderdev/cmder) built on top of a long-standing base called [ConEmu](https://conemu.github.io/).
-It provides a massive set of configurations that I think make the terminal much more useful and pretty.
+Not only is it a terminal window for you to interface with, but it provides a massive set of configurations.
+It not only provides configurations for the CMD shell backend, but for PowerShell as well, meaning you can freely switch between them (and WSL) to suite your current needs.
+These configurations can even be used without having to utilize the terminal window.
+I think the config makes the terminal much more useful and pretty.
 For example, this is the default view of Cmder:

 ![A preview of the cmder terminal open on the UU repo](./cmder.png)